eshanbehal/Flickr-Browser-App/readme.md

 3. so here the basic concept that i have used is that calling class uses the getrawdata to download the data from the url and getrawdata then does the downloading and when its finished it calls the class back using the callback method.

+4. ending today with setting up the layout interface of my app by using various widgets like cardview, scrollbar view , textview , imageview etc.